 - Complete blood count, or CBC.
 A complete blood count checks the red blood cells, white blood cells, blood clotting cells (platelets), and sometimes, young red blood cells (reticulocytes).
 It includes hemoglobin and hematocrit and more details about the red blood cells.

 - Peripheral smear.
 A small sample of blood is examined under a microscope.
 Blood cells are checked to see if they look normal or not.

 - Other blood tests.
 For example, your child may need bilirubin or other liver tests, folate and B-12 blood tests, and iron tests.

-A bone marrow aspiration, biopsy, or both may be done to look at the number, size, and maturity of blood cells andabnormal cells.
+Rarely, a bone marrow aspiration, biopsy, or both may be done to look at the number, size, and maturity of blood cells and abnormal cells.

 How is megaloblastic anemia treated in a child?

 Treatment will depend on the specific cause of the anemia, your child’s symptoms, age, and general health.
 It will also depend on how severe the condition is.

 Your child's healthcare provider may refer you to a hematologist.
 This is an expert in blood disorders.
 If the anemia is caused by a digestive tract problem, it may need to be treated first.
 Your child's provider may also refer you to a gastroenterologist for this reason.
 He or she is an expert in digestive system problems.

 Most children with megaloblastic anemia are given B-12 or folic acid supplements.
 Vitamin B-12 supplements are best absorbed when given by injection.
 Folic acid supplements are given by mouth.